vtexdocs/help-center-content/docs/announcements/en/manage-your-fbaclassic-dba-orders-in-one-place.md

 ---
-title: "Amazon Integration: Manage your FBA Classic and DBA orders in the VTEX Admin"
+title: 'Amazon Integration: Manage your FBA Classic and DBA orders in the VTEX Admin'
 id: aEwDY3x18zaUEISTzO7no
 status: CHANGED
 createdAt: 2023-01-25T13:54:02.256Z